 We are working together to make a more fair, peaceful, and just community in Jackson, in Mississippi, and in our world!
 We use the power of love to stop oppression through grassroots community-based action, advocacy, education, and public witness.

-Join the Standing on the Side of Love campaign.
+Join the Side with Love campaign.

 At a time when divide-and-conquer politics are exacerbating racial strife and economic inequality, Rev. Barber offers an impassioned, historically grounded argument that Moral Mondays, the largest state government-focused civil disobedience campaign in American history, are hard evidence of an embryonic Third Reconstruction in America.
 This Third Reconstruction is a profoundly moral awakening of justice-loving people united in a fusion coalition powerful enough to reclaim the possibility of democracy-even in the face of corporate-financed extremism.
 This memoir details how diverse activists came together to build a coalition and provides a hopeful message for a nation grappling with persistent racial and economic injustice.
 Rev. Barber writes about how the groundwork for a state-by-state movement uniting black, white, and brown, rich and poor, employed and unemployed, gay and straight, documented and undocumented, religious and secular to heal our nation’s wounds and produce morally defensible, constitutionally consistent, and economically sane public policy.
 The Third Reconstruction is both a blueprint for movement building and an inspiring call to action from the twenty-first century’s most effective grassroots organizer.